temporalio/cli/temporalcli/commandsmd/commands.md

 * `--yes`, `-y` (bool) -
   Don't prompt to confirm.

-### temporal task-queue versioning commit-build-id: Complete Build ID rollout
+### temporal task-queue versioning commit-build-id: Complete Build ID rollout (Experimental)

 Complete a Build ID's rollout and clean up unnecessary rules that might have been created during a gradual rollout: